 The UIW MSN program prepares the graduate with skills in evaluating the needs of a population and using research evidence to design care and measure outcomes.
-Knowledge of nursing theory, epidemiology, culture, and health policy helps the CNL and the CNS design care aimed at reducing health disparities for defined populations.
+Knowledge of nursing theory, epidemiology, culture, and health policy helps the MSN-prepared nurse design care aimed at reducing health disparities for defined populations.
 Basic financial, information management, research, and leadership skills prepare the graduate to synthesize data to evaluate and achieve health care outcomes.
 Graduates will be prepared to enter doctoral study.

 Full-time and part-time study is available for each student.
-Full-time study includes 9 credit hours per semester and part-time study includes less than 9 credit hours per semester.
+Full-time study includes a minimum of 6 credit hours per semester and part-time study includes less than 6 credit hours per semester.